DataDog/documentation/content/en/account_management/guide/usage-attribution-migration.md

 #### Pagination

 In the v1 API, pagination is configured by the query parameters offset and limit.
-The value in `metadata.pagination.total_number_of_records` provides the total number of records that users can expect in all pages.
+The value in `metadata.pagination.total_number_of_records` provides the total number of records in all pages.

 In the v2 API, pagination is configured by the `next_record_id` query parameter.
 The starting value for the next page is returned in `metadata.pagination.next_record_id`.
-There is no total number of records returned to users.
-This pagination pattern matches our custom metrics API and allows us to provide more performant APIs.
+There is no total number of records in the response.

-In order to migrate to the v2 API, clients should use the `next_record_id` to advance through pages as described on the API documentation page.
+In order to migrate to the v2 API, use the `next_record_id` to advance through pages as described on the API documentation page.

 #### Tag Breakdown

 In the v1 API, the usage data is broken down for each tag separately in the same response.
 This leads to what appears to be duplicate data where the same resource is counted as broken down by tags a, b and c separately.

-In the v2 API, users can select the tag breakdown by supplying a tag configuration in the `tag_breakdown_keys` parameter.
-They can specify one tag at a time or multiple tags as a comma separated list.
+In the v2 API, you can select the tag breakdown by supplying a tag configuration in the `tag_breakdown_keys` parameter.
+You can specify one tag at a time or multiple tags as a comma separated list.
 Supplying multiple tags will return usage broken down by the combination of those tags.

-In order to migrate to the v2 API, clients should specify the tags to use in the `tag_breakdown_keys` parameter.
-To get the same breakdowns as the v1 API, they can make separate requests for each tag on its own.
+In order to migrate to the v2 API, specify the tags to use in the `tag_breakdown_keys` parameter.
+To get the same breakdowns as the v1 API, make separate requests for each tag on its own.

 #### Aggregates